Crazy Financial Perks of Being President

 Designed by the Secret Service and kept under 24-hour surveillance, The Beast is actually a fleet of identical vehicles the president uses when moving by car.

 Bulletproof and bombproof, the cars are designed for worst-case scenarios and built to withstand sustained attacks.
-President Trump will soon be riding in a new-and-improved Beast, but for now, he’s still using the vehicle that carried President Obama.
+President Biden will soon be riding in a new-and-improved Beast.
 Not built to be economical, it weighs as much as a tank and gets 5 mpg.

 You Live in Cool Digs